MaksymPylypenko/Dota-2-script/README.md

 Open source Autohotkey script.

 ## Set-up
-* You can use **utility.ahk** as a starting point of creating your own autohotkey script.
+* You can use **utility.ahk** as a starting point for creating your own autohotkey script.
 * The config section (see utility.ahk) depends on your in-game hotkeys.
 The resolution of the screen also matters (deafault is 1600 x 900), you might need to use Window Spy to find your own locations on the screen.

 ## Run